I am looking for a story. Where do you go after writing 280 posts in two years?

 This was going to be a story about my visit to a small, picturesque harbor town.
 A place I expected to be the “real” Florida, but I soon realized there is no real Florida, just as there are no real Americans.
 The concrete jungle that is South Florida is as much America as the Idaho landscape I fell in love with two summers ago.
 The oceanfront mansions blocking public access to the beach are as real as the man I passed on my way to work this morning.
 He was wearing a long wool coat and sat on a low cement wall holding a sign that read “Work for Food”.
 This isn’t a search for the real Florida as much as it is a search for the heart of America.

 All my stories, from the blogs to the novels to the pieces I write for the Huffington Post, are slice of life stories.
 America is a lot of different things but for most of us it is the promise of a dream.
 The dream of a better life.
-I don’t see that dream coming true everywhere I travel during my days, so I feel compelled to report what I see.
+I don’t see that dream coming true as I travel through my days, so I feel compelled to report what I see.
 To share the stories I witness with my eyes wide open.

 My dream is to write for a living so recently I read an article on how to write an essay for the New York Times.
 One piece of advice was this: Embrace your own strangeness.
 So that’s what this is.
 My strange fascination and bewilderment with the land of so-called opportunity where all men are declared equal.
 Apparently that blog about the Seafood Festival was always going to start at the gas station.